kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## The Cost Perspective

 Fine-tuning costs include:
-Data preparation and labeling.
+Data preparation and labeling
-GPU time.
+GPU time
-Model hosting and updates.
+Model hosting and updates
 Retrieval and context costs are usually lower and more flexible

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.